vivequilo/qcall/README.md

 Name | Parameters | Description
 --- | --- | ---
 setPeerId	| id: String | Sets the peerId manually.
-By default it is a uuid. setWithAudtio| withAudio: Boolean | Defines if the current stream will include audio. setMetadata|metadata: Object|Sets the metadata of the caller wich will be shared through the clients of the room. setOnStreamAdded | (callerId, remoteStream) => Void : Function | Callback when a remote stream is added.
+By default it is a uuid. setWithAudio| withAudio: Boolean | Defines if the current stream will include audio. setMetadata|metadata: Object|Sets the metadata of the caller wich will be shared through the clients of the room. setOnLocalStream | (localCallerId, localStream) => Void : Function | Callback when the local stream is added.
+First parameter is the local peerId connected.
+Second parameter is the local [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) provided. setOnStreamAdded | (callerId, remoteStream) => Void : Function | Callback when a remote stream is added.
 First parameter is the remote peerId connected.
 Second parameter is the remote [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) provided. setOnStreamDennied | (data, error) => Void : Function | Callback when the user does not give permission to the current web page to get access to the camera and/or microphone.
 The __data__ (first parameter) value containts the current id and the metadata in an object instance, __error__ (second parameter) containts the error instance.
 This callback its main purpose is for to show a specific message if the user does not allow the permission. setMaxVideoQuality | qualityConstraints : object | Sets the video max quality.
 Can be from __VideoQualities__ constants or it can be a custom value in px like {width : 100px, height: 100px }